apache/paimon/docs/content/engines/spark2.md

 **Step 2: Specify Table Store Jar File**

-You can append path to table store jar file to the `--jars` argument when starting `spark-shell`.
+You can append path to paimon jar file to the `--jars` argument when starting `spark-shell`.

 ```bash
 spark-shell ... --jars /path/to/paimon-spark-2-{{< version >}}.jar